aserowy/neocode/docs/keybindings.md

 ## Functions

-> all keys are configured for normal mode

 | only? | key                 | effect                     | notes |
 | ----- | ------------------- | -------------------------- | ----- |
 |       | <kbd>ctrl + e</kbd> | focus explorer (file tree) |       |